 Man United have not won a trophy since 2017 when Mourinho's men defeated Ajax 2-0 in Amsterdam in the Europa League final.

 Quite frankly, that drought should have been ended in Solskjaer's reign as he led them to four semi-finals in succession.
-Solskjaer's failures in the Carabao Cup, FA Cup, Europa League have not gone unnoticed.
+His failures in the Carabao Cup, FA Cup and Europa League have not gone unnoticed.

 Back-to-back Carabao Cup semi-final defeats in consecutive years to rivals Manchester City has seen Ole's role at the club questioned.
 The tie in 2019/20 included a shambolic first-half display in the first leg at Old Trafford with the side losing 3-1.